 ERP software is not like your usual software like Office or Photoshop.
 It needs to be implemented to the core of your business, which is why the vendor must know the intricacies of it.

-In the absence of such a vendor, you will have to be an expert of your niche, which would ultimately cost you more money.
+In the absence of such a vendor, you will have to be an expert in your niche, which would ultimately cost you more money.
 The more prudent solution would be to go with vendors who are in sync with your industry and its requirements.

 Furthermore, choose vendors who are ready to (and look trustworthy enough) make long-time commitments with your company.
 ERP is a long-term project, and it requires periodic growth and revisions.
 Selecting a vendor who is only interested in installing the software will cost you a lot of money later on.

-2. Choosing the wrong team
+2. Choosing the Wrong Team:

 ERP implementation is one of the most critical projects you could undertake for your organization.
 As such, it is a job for the pros.
 Selecting a team that is not up to the mark will only delay and negatively affect the implementation.
 The team should include everyone, right from the stakeholders to the project managers.